Our Episcopal Identity

 At the center of our Episcopal Identity is our Chapel Program.
 In Chapel, we affirm that all students are beloved of God, and, as our School Prayer suggests, we challenge students to realize this more fully in themselves and to acknowledge it in others.

 Chapel is a time for the school community to come together to practice being the community God calls us to be.
-Our Chapel Program includes homilies from our Chaplains, Seniors, and faculty, celebrations of student accomplishments, student performances, and guest speakers.
-In the Middle and Upper Schools, Chapel includes our Senior Chapel Talk Program.
-Parents are welcome and invited to attend Chapel at any time.
+Parents are always welcome to attend our chapel services.

-In the Lower School, all students attend Chapel once a week; all Chapel times are mid-morning.
+In the Lower School, students begin their day with a devotion time lead by their home room teachers.
+All students attend Chapel once a week; grade level Chapel times are spread throughout Wednesday morning.
 All students also have religion instruction once a week in their classrooms.
 In this class, students are introduced to the stories of the Bible through the Godly Play curriculum.

 Almighty God, be with the Episcopal Collegiate community as we begin this new day of teaching and learning.
 Keep us ever mindful of the honor of our callings so that we act with integrity.
 Turn our eyes inward to focus on the spirit and outward to see our obligations in the world.
 And bring us to the end of this day with a sense of fulfillment in our tasks well done.
 Amen.